seantomlin/starter-hugo-academic/content/authors/admin/_index.md

 title: Sean Tomlin
 email: ""
 ---
 I am Biostatistics PhD student in the Division of Biostatistics and Department of Statistics at The Ohio State University.
-My research interests include topics in causal inference, including synthetic control, matching, and propensity score methods in complex observational data.
+My research interests include topics in causal inference, suich as the use of synthetic control estimators, matching, and propensity score methods in complex and multilevel observational data.
+I am also interested in developing novel approaches to evaluating the health impact of large-scale public policy changes.
 I am a Susan Huntington Dean's Distinguished Graduate Fellow and recipient of a College of Public Health Fellowship.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.